 But then it all gets ripped away.

 It all starts by that bright light in your vision that leads to all the things that stop you in your tracks.
 Go to an event?
-That is silly because you can barely undress and get back into your pajamas.
-And you most definitely can’t leave the dark room that is called the cave.
+That is silly because you can’t undress by yourself and get back into your pajamas.
+And you most definitely can’t leave the dark room that you call the cave.

 You can feel it…your friends pulling away.
 It isn’t their fault that they don’t know what to do or say.
 Very slowly you notice the texts stop coming as often until they stop all together.
 The invitations stop but you know things are going on because the pictures of the fun and happiness is on Facebook for all to see.